FULL OF GRACE AND TRUTH

 The manger of Bethlehem and the cross of Calvary stand forever as proof that grace is real, that Jesus Christ is full of grace.
 When you see the Son of God give up his heavenly glory to become a baby in a manger, when you see him sacrifice his very life and pour out his blood to purchase salvation for others, your cynicism dies.
 There really is such a thing as grace after all.
 There really is enormous, uncalculating love.
 There really is a precious gift freely given.
 “From the fullness of his grace we have all received one blessing after another.”

 Jesus is full of grace, and he is also full of truth.
 He embodies the truth of God.
 As he himself put it, “I am the truth.”
 Let’s face it, truth is hard to find on the religious scene.
 Every religion and every guru claims to know the truth about God, and it gets pretty confusing.
 They can’t all be right.
-After a while, you get to wondering if any of them are right.
-But in Jesus we encounter God himself.
-He’s not just one more person claiming to have religious insights.
+After a while, you may wonder if any of them are right.
+But in Jesus we meet God himself.
+Jesus is not just one more person claiming to have religious insights.
 Jesus doesn’t just teach the truth; he is the truth.
 He doesn’t just tell us about God; he is God.
 As God, he knows and expresses perfectly who God is.
 And as man, he makes the reality and truth of God available to humanity.
 God is no longer hidden.
 Truth has a body and a name.
 Truth is Jesus.
+Jesus is God’s grace and truth made flesh.

-Jesus is full of grace and truth.
-What’s more, Jesus keeps grace and truth together in perfect unity.
+Jesus is full of grace and truth, and he keeps grace and truth together in perfect unity.
 Unfortunately, there are people and churches that tend to separate grace from truth.

 Churches can become so eager to be gracious and accepting that they lose their concern for truth.
-They condone any behavior, they never challenge sin or call for repentance.
+They approve any behavior.
+They never challenge sin or call for repentance.
 They want to be kind and gracious.
 If two people with no Christian commitment want a church wedding, the church obliges.
 If people who aren’t practicing Christians want their baby baptized just out of family tradition or sentiment, the church is happy to get the child wet.
 The sermons are all love, no judgment.
 All grace, no truth.

 Others prefer all truth and no grace.
 They’re sticklers for orthodoxy, they’re experts on the smallest details of personal behavior, they emphasize detailed knowledge of the Bible and theology, but grace seems to be in pretty short supply.
 The sermons are all judgment, no love.
 There’s not much room for people who aren’t already perfect.
 Every few years there’s another nasty disagreement and another church split in the name of holding to the pure and undiluted truth.
 All truth, no grace.